Teenage Fanclub: History

 In 2002, they released Words of Wisdom and Hope with Jad Fair of Half Japanese.

 Their final release on a Sony label, Four Thousand Seven Hundred and Sixty-Six Seconds – A Short Cut to Teenage Fanclub, collected the Fanclub's best songs along with three new songs (one from each member).

 Their next album, Man-Made, was released on 2 May 2005, on the band's own PeMa label.
 Man-Made was recorded in Chicago in 2004, and produced by John McEntire of Tortoise.

 In 2006, the band held two special concerts (in London and Glasgow) playing their 1991 album Bandwagonesque in its entirety.

 The band began work on their ninth album in August 2008, booking an initial three weeks at Leeders Farm recording studio in Norfolk.
 The album was called Shadows, the first to involve keyboardist Dave McGowan as a full-time member, and was released on the band's own PeMa label.
 It became available in Europe, Australasia and Japan on 31 May 2010, and was released by Merge Records in North America on 8 June 2010.

-In May 2015, Teenage Fanclub played support for the Foo Fighters at their Old Trafford Cricket Ground gig.
+In May 2015, Teenage Fanclub supported the Foo Fighters at a concert at Old Trafford Cricket Ground.

 Their tenth album, Here, was released on 9 September 2016.

 The story of Teenage Fanclub's early days features in the 2017 documentary Teenage Superstars.

-In August 2018 the band issued new versions of their five Creation Records era albums which had been remastered at Abbey Road Studios.
+In August 2018, the band issued new versions of their five Creation Records era albums which had been remastered at Abbey Road Studios.
 To celebrate the reissues, the band also announced Songs from Teenage Fanclub: The Creation Records Years, a four-city UK tour during late October to mid-November in which they would play three nights each in Glasgow, Manchester, Birmingham and London, with each night's setlist covering different periods of the Creation-era discography, and featuring former drummers Brendan O'Hare and Paul Quinn participating, in which both drummers would respectively perform the albums and B-sides they had originally recorded.
 These gigs would be Gerard Love's last with the group, as he separated from the band due to differences in opinion on their future touring plans, later revealed to be a reluctance to fly frequently around the world for live performances.

 After Love's departure, Euros Childs joined the band on keyboards and vocals, with Dave McGowan switching over to bass and vocals.
 A new album with this line-up, titled Endless Arcade, was recorded in early and late 2019.
 It was originally planned for release in October 2020 to coincide with a UK and Europe tour the following November and December.
 However, the tour was rescheduled for April and May 2021 due to the COVID-19 pandemic, and the album's release date would eventually be set for 5 March 2021.
 The album release date and tour would end up being rescheduled once again, with Endless Arcade coming out on 30 April 2021 and the tour dates postponed to September 2021 and April and May 2022.